Tests

 The run starts without logging in

-The group will not run
+The folder will not run

-The run continued even though a step failed
+The run continued after a failed step

 Was this helpful?